apache/seatunnel/docs/en/configuration/input-plugins/Kafka.md

 ### Description

-This input will read events from a Kafka topic.
+Read events from one or more kafka topics.

 This plugin uses Kafka Old Consumer.
 Supporting Kafka >= 0.8.2.X